carebravo/cyclistic-bike-share-analysis/README.md

 ## Business Objective

-Analyze how annual members and casual riders use Cyclistic bikes differently and provide recommendations to increase annual memberships.
+Analyze the differences in riding behavior between annual members and casual riders, and provide data-driven recommendations to increase annual memberships.

 ## Tools Used